Before I launch into the intricate and controversial subject of today’s speech, I wish to express my deep thanks to the Sierra Club and its members.

 Segregation implies that the people of a minority group can be told where they can or cannot live, eat, work, go to school, and even pray.
 Until a few months ago, a Negro could ride on a train, but the ticket windows and waiting rooms were segregated.
 He could ride in elevators next to whites, but could not sit with them in busses.
 He could attend graduate universities, but not undergraduate schools.

 It is common knowledge that segregated persons must pay higher prices for the basic essentials of life, such as living quarters, and the food they eat.
-They are admitted only to mental jobs, and receive less pay.
+They are admitted only to menial jobs, and receive less pay.
 The economic cost of segregation is high.
 There is frequent duplication of school and hospital facilities.
 Disease and crime rates are the highest in such segregated, over-crowded slum areas.
 Police and fire protection costs rise.
 The entire citizenry suffers.
 A totally segregated society, of course, is inconceivable.
 It would suppose that we could have two governments, two educational systems, two hospital systems, and perhaps, even two Popes.

 To avoid such absurdities, legislation has been adopted, such as the Fair Employment Practices Act in some states, and now there is the Supreme Court judgment.
 Irrespective of the merits and demerits of these legal attempts to reduce discrimination, the only permanent and just fundamental remedy is the practice of interracial justice and charity.